AmanoShizukikun/Nagato-Sakura-SMS-Checker/assets/docs/README_en.md

 Nagato-Sakura-SMS-Checker is one of the branches of the "Nagato Sakura Project," created to combat SMS scams.
 It is a small-scale SMS classification model designed to categorize types of SMS, identify phone numbers and URLs within SMS, and test the response status of URLs to determine if a website is secure.

 ## Announcements
-- ### The plan to package Nagato-Sakura-SMS-Checker into a .exe file is currently suspended until a more efficient PyTorch model packaging method is found.

 ## Recent Changes
 ### 1.0.4 (March 1, 2024)